AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

 ### 1.3.
 Framing

-Goal of the project is to develop a scalable solution to analyze a dataset of reviews of books from Amazon.
-Possible analysis are:
+Goal of the project is to develop a scalable solution to analyze a dataset of reviews of books from Amazon and fit a ML model on them.
+Possible goals are:

 - Sentiment Analysis
-- Review Helpfulness Prediction
+- Review Helpfulness Prediction (Chosen by us)
 - Topic Modeling
 - Recommendation System
 - Common Issues Analysis